Where does negative self-talk come from, and why would anybody choose to indulge in it?

 Now, an honest assessment of your abilities is no harm.
 If I - five foot nothing, middle-aged and overweight - say, I can't represent my country in basketball - then that's probably true.

 So, if you think one of these negative beliefs, just conciously think to yourself: Ah, there's that thought again.
 How interesting.
-But I'm not thinking that thought any more.
-I'm now thinking ----- and fill in a more empowering thought.
+But that thought isn't true, and doesn't serve me, so I'm not going to think it any more.
+Instead I shall think [insert empowering thought here].

 Stepping back and observing the thought, with mild interest, is so, so empowering and freeing.
 It takes away the power of the thought.